-- 1. I am the President of Bandy Landscape Maintenance, Inc. Bandy Landscape Maintenance has provided landscape maintenance services to the Tennis Estates Homeowners' Association for a number of years.
+- Maintenance has provided landscape maintenance services to the Tennis Estates Homeowners' Association for a number of years.
 In the past approximately three years, a problem has developed in the landscaping areas which contain taller trees due to bird fecal matter and urine collecting underneath those trees.
 The fecal matter and urine falls all over the landscaping and hardscape areas underneath the canopy of these trees.
 Although there are several areas throughout the Tennis Estates Development that have taller trees with bird feces issues, the most significantly impacted area is the area described in the Coastal Commission letters of July 21 and July 27, 2006 as the corner of Humboldt Drive and Saybrook Lane in Huntington Beach.
 These two streets are public streets immediately outside the Tennis Estates Development.
-The interior streets are known as Forrest Hills and Racquet Club Drive, which is how this area has been referred to by the Tennis Estates Homeowners' Association Board in the past. - 2.
-The problems with the area near the pine trees at Forrest Hills and Racquet Club Drive have deteriorated significantly over the past few years.
+The interior streets are known as Forrest Hills and Racquet Club Drive, which is how this area has been referred to by the Tennis Estates Homeowners' Association Board in the past. - Club Drive have deteriorated significantly over the past few years.
 Based upon my observations in connection with the landscape maintenance of these areas, I have seen a great increase in the amount of bird feces and urine in the areas underlying the canopies of the taller of the pine trees in this area.
 The layers of bird feces have become so thick that, as can be seen in the attached photograph 9, the ordinarily red "no parking" painted curb appears fully white due to the excrement deposited on top.
 Although more difficult to see in the photographs, the excrement also has a damaging affect on the landscaping in the area as the plants under the tree canopies have been damaged, and in some instances killed, due to constantly being buried in a large volume of bird excrement and urine.
 In addition, the hardscaped areas are literally coated in the material, as shown on the curb, to the point that they become slippery.
 This coating of bird excrement can also be found outside the development's boundaries as the tree branches extend over the public street and sidewalk immediately outside the project area.
 The presence of this bird excrement and urine on the sidewalk makes that sidewalk potentially dangerous.